|Whole School Charter|

 - Positive attitudes towards diversity in society and the reduction of prejudice

-The ethos behind the UNCRC and the Rights Respecting Schools Award reflects the way our school is and the way we want it to continue to be.
+The ethos behind the UNCRC and the Rights Respecting Schools Award reflects the Church of England vision for Education which embraces the spiritual, physical, intellectual, emotional, moral and social development of children and young people.
+It is the way our school is and the way we want it to continue to be.

 To find out more about the Gold Award please visit the 'We are proud' page...